NuSTAR observation of the Vela pulsar and its nebula: Spectra

 \subsection{PWN: NuSTAR+CXO}

-We now perform the joint fits to the \nustar\ and CXO ACIS spectra for the same two PWN regions.
-In these fits we used models modified by ISM absorption modeled with XSPEC's ``tbabs'' with $n_H=3.2\times10^{20}$ cm$^{-2}$ (see \citealt{2001ApJ...552L.129P}).
+We now perform the joint fits to the \nustar\ and CXO ACIS spectra for the same as above two PWN regions.
+For CXO observations the background is taken from a source-free circular region with $r=1'$ located north of the pulsar and centered at R.A.=8h35m18s and Decl.=--45$^{\circ}07'10''$.
+We jointly fit spectra in 1-79 keV range with the CXO ACIS spectrum extending up to 5 keV and NuSTAR spectrum starting from 3 keV.
+We also excluded a narrow 1.9-2.3 keV region from the CXO spectrum because it seems to show local residuals which could be instrumental\footnote{ The residuals are stronger in two out of 3 CXO observations.
+They become noticeable only with a very large number of photons in the fit to the compact PWN region and are only marginally seen in the fit for the SW extension.
+However, for consistency, we excluded the same energy range in both spectra. }.
+All spectra are binned to have at least 200 counts per bin.
+For both CXO and NuSTAR the background spectrum is subtracted from the source's spectrum.
+In these fits we used models modified by ISM absorption modeled with XSPEC's ``tbabs'' using {\tt wilm} abundances \citep{2000ApJ...542..914W} with fixed $n_H=3.2\times10^{20}$ cm$^{-2}$ (see \citealt{2001ApJ...552L.129P}).
 The normalizations of different detectors/instruments (FPMA, FPMB, and ACIS) are allowed to vary independently while the rest of the fitting parameters are tied.

-For the SW extension PWN region, we jointly fit spectra in 1-79 keV range\footnote{Below 1 keV there are relatively few photons from the PWN compared to the instrument background because of the contamination accumulated on the ACIS optical light blocking filter.}.
-The single PL fit is bad with strong large-scale residuals.
-Both broken PL and PL with exponential cutoff models are providing good fits.
-For the former, $\Gamma_1=1.61\pm0.02$, break energy $E_b= 3.0\pm0.3$ and $\Gamma_2=1.81\pm0.01$.
-The low energy of the break could explain why the broken PL model was not required when only \nustar\ data were fitted in the 3-79 keV range.
+For the SW extension PWN region (polygon if Figure \ref{fig:images}), the joint spectra and the best fits are shown in Figure \ref{fig:nustar_cxo_spectra}, left panels.
+To avoid contamination by the compact PWN, the polygon boundary is at least $150''$ away from the pulsar and $\approx100''$ away from the bright compact PWN structure (arcs and jets) (seen in the CXO image).
+Although the single PL fit quality is acceptable, with $\Gamma=1.81\pm0.02$, there is a noticeable large-scale structure in the residuals.
+Both BPL and ECPL models are providing good fits.
+For the former, $\Gamma_1=1.64^{+0.03}_{-0.05}$, break energy $E_b= 3.0^{+0.4}_{-0.7}$ keV and $\Gamma_2=1.82\pm0.02$.
+The low energy of the break could explain why the BPL model was not required when only \nustar\ data were fitted in the 3-79 keV range.
 On the other hand, the coincidence between the $E_b$ and the start of \nustar\ energy range indicate that the improvement associated with the broken PL may come from imperfection in calibration (see also \citealt{2017AJ....153....2M}).
-The best-fit models are shown in the left panels of Figure \ref{fig:nustar_cxo_spectra}.
 If the latter is indeed the case then one can expect a similar situation with spectral fits for the compact PWN region.
+The ECPL model fits the spectrum nearly equally well with $\Gamma=1.64\pm 0.02$ and $E_c=50^{+14}_{-9}$ keV.